Why do so many LGBTQIA+ people suffer from mental health disorders? How can they overcome this?

 Suicide

-Due to recurrent ill treatments, struggles to fit in can lead to poor mental health conditions of LGBTQI population and hence the population is at a higher risk for suicidal thoughts and suicide attempts.
+Due to recurrent ill treatments, struggles to fit in can lead to poor mental health conditions of LGBTQIA+ population and hence the population is at a higher risk for suicidal thoughts and suicide attempts.

 Taking care of mental health